 DWARF MINKE WHALES - SPIRIT OF FREEDOM

 There are few opportunities in a lifetime where you can experience the thrill of sharing the water with a creature as magnificent as a whale.
-In Far North Australia, during the months of June and July, divers may have the opportunity to interact with Dwarf Minke Whales in the warm waters of the Great Barrier Reef.
+Spirit of Freedom, as an endorsed tourism operator, are allowed to offer a Swimming With Whales activity by GBRMPA.
+Divers and snorkelers, during the months of June and July, may have the opportunity to interact with Dwarf Minke Whales in the warm waters of the Great Barrier Reef.
+It is a unique and remarkable encounter.

 Each year these graceful creatures migrate to the stretch of reefs south of Lizard Island, known as the Ribbon Reefs.
 The inquisitive nature of the Minke Whale brings them close to boats in the region to linger with divers and snorkelers, at times as close to up to a metre away.
 The whales are mostly encountered alone or in family groups of two or three, but can be in groups of up to eight.